Naina3005/swiggy/README.md

-# Web Scraper using python | Swiggy Restaurants in Delhi
+# Swiggy Restaurants in Delhi| web scrapping in python

 ### Context
 Swiggy is an Indian online food ordering and delivery platform.
 Founded in July 2014, It is based in Bangalore and operates in 500 Indian cities as of September 2021.
 Swiggy is the most on-demand food delivery platform that brings food from neighborhood restaurants directly to customers' doors.